carafizi1/carafizi1/README.md

 ### Hello.
 I'm Gabriel Carafizi but mostly everyone call me just Carafizi

-##### I'm a fullstack developer, currently working with e-commerces at ACCT, using VTEX infrastructure and i mostly use:

-React with TypeScript & GraphQL at the front end, and Node.js with TypeScript over Koa.js & GraphQL at the back-end.
+I'm a fullstack developer, currently working with e-commerces at ACCT, using VTEX infrastructure and i mostly use React with TypeScript & GraphQL at the front end, and Node.js with TypeScript over Koa.js & GraphQL at the back-end.

 But i'm always learning new stuff & contributing to opensource projects!